 Why Warming Soil for Early Planting Makes Sense

 For your perennials and flowers, there is really no need to get started early with growing, but for your vegetable garden, why not get some of your early plants in the ground even earlier?
 It is possible to make your soil conditions just right for some of those hardy early vegetables like greens, radishes, peas, and beets.

-Hardy, early plants can start growing when soil temperature has reached about 44 degrees Fahrenheit (7 degrees Celsius) for a consistent period.
+Hardy, early plants can start growing when soil temperature has reached about 44 degrees F. (7 C.) for a consistent period.